alexasterisk/WallyPackages/docs/classes/usage.md

 A special feature that was added to this is a global index.
 This is mainly here because so you don't have to constantly import a class from a different module all of the time.
 Do note this is bad practice for idiomacy.

 !!! warning
-        Classes will only be pushed to the global index if you require LuaClasses like this:
+        Classes will only be pushed to the global index if you require LuaClass like this:

         ``` lua
         local new, class, extends = require(game.ReplicatedStorage.Packages.LuaClass)(true)